doamatto/5m_loading/docs/backgrounds.md

 ```

 If you have an issues with adding new items to this array, ensure you're following the general rules outlined from the link above and, if you're still having problems, [create an issue](https://github.com/doamatto/5m_loading/issues/new) with your config included.

+## Configuring video backgrounds
+After changing to the `"video"` mode, you need to set the value for `video`.
+This can be anything that is a valid video format supported by [the <video> element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Video).

+It's recommended that videos are kept short and compressed to allow quick loading and little to no issues while the loading screen loads.
+Video audio will not be played— this is intended as it adds unnecessary friction to the music engine.